bsorrentino/java-async-generator/README.md

 </a>
 # java-async-generator

-a Java version of Javascript async generator
+A Java version of Javascript async generator.
+Idea is to create an iterator-like interface that emit elements as [CompletableFuture] ( the Java counterpart of Javascript Promise ) enabling asynchronous iteration over data

 # Samples